 What is regionally significant development?

-- development with a capital investment value (CIV) over $30 million
+- projects with a capital investment value of more than $30 million

 - coastal protection works where there is no certified coastal management program